 GAUSS is on the cutting edge in the Space Biomedical Research field, due to GlioLab/GlioSat Biomedical Missions: studies aiming at testing in orbit the behaviour of glioblastoma cells.
 GlioLab/GlioSat precursor experiments have flown twice with the Space Shuttle during the missions STS-134 and STS-135.

 Alere Flammam Program

 It is for the dissemination of the space culture through the courses “Astronautics in the classroom”, targeting not only the upper secondary schools’ students, but also a wider public.
 It involves an itinerary in the Astronautics world starting from the Kepler’s laws and the law of universal gravitation of Newton, to get to orbital calculations programs and the times of visibility from the ground stations.

-G.A.U.S.S.
-Srl cooperates with universities, national and international research centres, and industries such as: Stanford University (California, USA), CalPoly (San Luis Obispo, California, USA), Morehead Space University (Kentucky, USA), Keldysh Institute (Russia), ISC Kosmotras (Russia), Deimos Space (Spain), GMV (Tres Cantos, Spain), Dnepropetrovsk University (Ukraine), Brasilia University (Brasil), Yuzhnoye (Ukraine), KACST (Saudi Arabia), Kyev Polytechnic (Ukraine), JAMSS (Japan) and many more.
+GAUSS cooperates with universities, national and international research centres, and industries such as: Stanford University (California, USA), CalPoly (San Luis Obispo, California, USA), Morehead Space University (Kentucky, USA), Keldysh Institute (Russia), ISC Kosmotras (Russia), GK Launch Services (Russia), Deimos Space (Spain), GMV (Tres Cantos, Spain), Dnepropetrovsk University (Ukraine), Brasilia University (Brasil), Yuzhnoye (Ukraine), KACST (Saudi Arabia), Kyev Polytechnic (Ukraine) and many more.